ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/3rd Level/Orb of Erosion.md

 - **Duration**:
 	- 5 turns.
 - **Effects**:
 	- *An orb of [[OrganiX]] rises out of the ground, floating in place.
 Its bright green surface bubbles, barely being held together.
-Most disturbances will cause the orb to detonate dealing chemical damage to those caught in the explosion.*
+Most disturbances will cause the orb to detonate dealing damage to those caught in the explosion.*
 	- You create an orb made of [[OrganiX]] at the target point.
 		- This orb is stationary and cannot be moved.
 	- When an orb is reduced to 0 health, it detonates.
 All creatures within its explosion radius must make a Dexterity saving throw.
-		- On a failed save, they take corrosion damage from the explosion.
+		- On a failed save, they take damage from the explosion.
 		- On a successful save, they take half as much damage from the explosion.
 	- Orbs created by this psycast are reduced to 0 health when the psycast ends.
 	- Orbs are immune to corrosion damage and psychic damage.